usharesoft/appcenter-docs/end-user/en/source/pages/apis/using-apis.rst

 Once created, note down the ``artifactsUri`` of this software component.
 This is the URI we need to use to register one or more artifact objects.

 Now we can create an artifact container.
-To do this we use the ``uri`` of the software component.
+To do this use the ``uri`` of the software component.
 The resource API is:

 .. function:: POST /users/{uid}/mysoftware/{msid}/artifacts